mattermost/mattermost-android-classic/README.md

 #### Supported Platforms

+- See listing of verified Android devices on which this application has been manually tested
-- Smartphones and tablets running Android 4.4.2+
+- Minimum required Android operating system is 4.4.2+

 #### Requirements for Deployment